Why Can't the Government Just Print More Money?

 How Bitcoin solves the money printing problem

-Bitcoin was created in 2009, right after the government printed billions to bail out banks during the financial crisis.8 It was designed so that nobody (no government, no company, no person) can ever create more than 21 million.
+Bitcoin was created in 2009, right after the government printed billions to bail out banks during the financial crisis.8 It was designed so that no government, company, or person can create more than 21 million bitcoin under the current consensus rules.
 That's the whole point.
 It's money that can't be inflated.
-Whether that makes it better or just different is something reasonable people disagree about.

 How to explain money printing to kids (parent talking points)